Published on Friday 23rd August 2019

 What is the position of your country as well as that of businesses from your country on the long-standing debate on currency manipulation?
-Are you aware of any legislative proposals in your country similar to those in the US to address the issue via unilateral trade remedies?
+Are you aware of any legislative proposals in your country similar to those recently concluded in the US that would allow the investigating authority to take into account the devaluation of a foreign currency in anti-subsidy investigations to address the issue via unilateral trade remedies?
 Do you believe that this is an issue the WTO should become more actively engaged in?

 There is no current specific legislation; however, Mexico has made clear statements that the country is absolutely not joining the currency manipulation trend.